PedroLeonCarvalho/Users_Resgistration-Autentication-_System_-API_REST_SpringBoot--Vollmed-/README.md

+## Registration System
+Implements a registration for doctors and pacients, save it in Postgres and has endpoints for Front-End uses.
+It has a Figma Design  front-end avaible for mobile.

 ## Technologies Used

 - **REST API**: Implementation of a RESTful API for communication between the frontend and backend of the system.